technokrat/vuexr/README.md

 ```

 With VueXR, you are able to build an AR-Prototype in minutes using your existing 2D web-application.
-There is no need for you to dive into complex and hard to understand computer graphic topics – **just use your web development
+There is no need for you to dive into complex and hard to understand topics such a computer graphics and computer vision – **just use your web development
 skills!**

 To achieve such functionality, VueXR uses *OpenCV.js*, *CSS-Transforms*, *Sensor API* and *Web Workers API* on a picture